Starting a blog is one of the most popular side businesses these days.

 In addition, we’ll briefly break down our top three options on this page.
 These are, in our opinion, the best LLC formation services:

-- IncFile (FREE): IncFile has an LLC formation package that is free of charge, as long as you pay your own state fee.
+IncFile has an LLC formation package that is free of charge, as long as you pay your state fee.
 That’s obviously an enticing offer, especially when you consider that they also provide a year of registered agent.
-Throw in their strong customer feedback, and IncFile is an excellent choice for LLC formations.
+Throw in their strong customer feedback, and IncFile is an excellent choice.

 6 Other Things to Do to Protect Your Blog